peter-l5/SH1107/README.md

 Changes include:
 - added `set_start_line()` method which implements scrolling in one direction (whether x or y depends on display orientation)
 - added `_SET_DISPLAY_OFFSET` constant and included display offset command in start-up sequence.
-The offset value may need editing for displays smalled than 128x128
+The offset value may need editing for displays smaller than 128x128
 - added 100ms sleep after power on command.
 This is recommended in the SH1107 datasheet and should reduce the risk of EIO interface errors
 - added page address = 0 command to start up sequence.
 This improves reliability of start-up